-We may make changes to drugs you take that do not affect you now.
+We may make changes to drugs you take that are not described above and do not affect you now.
 For such changes, if you are taking a drug we covered at the beginning of the year, we generally do not remove or change coverage of that drug during the rest of the year.